-Our Reconciliaton Working Group (RWG)
+Our Reconciliation Working Group (RWG)

 Wiley's reconciliation action is advocated by our hard working and heart felt Reconciliation Working Group (RWG) led by the Chair, Bill Lenehan Senior.
-This group is responsible for driving the strategic actions of the RAP, including sharing information and connecting the different operations within our businesses, leading cultural growth and ensuring the governance of our RAP.
-The RWG is made up of representatives across a number of different areas within Wiley.
+This group is responsible for driving the strategic actions of the RAP, including sharing information and connecting the different operations within our businesses, leading cultural growth and ensuring the governance of our RAP. .
+The RWG is comprised of representatives from various disciplines and teams within Wiley.